aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/lastmile/README.md

 ## Getting Started

 ### AWS Secrets Manager
-The main runtime of this script retrieves two secrets (credentials/passwords) stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
-This provides the Jamf URL (`jamfServerDomain`) and API credentials (`jamfEnrollmentCredentials`) required to generate the profile.
+The main runtime of this script retrieves a secret (credentials/passwords) stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+This provides values for the Jamf URL (`jamfServerDomain`) and API credentials (`jamfEnrollmentUser`,`jamfEnrollmentPassword`) required to generate the profile.
 The EC2 instance needs an appropriate IAM profile applied to itself to read these secrets, as well.

 The Jamf API user account for LastMile *only* requires the **Create** permission for **Computer Invitations**, and none else.
 See below for an example of an IAM instance profile including the allowed appropriate access.